t-kikuc/devto/devto/ecs-native-bluegreen/index.md

 On July 18, 2025, Amazon ECS received a major deployment enhancement.
 It's not just about native Blue/Green support - there's much more to it!

+_this is translated from [my article](https://zenn.dev/cadp/articles/ecs-builtin-blue-green) in Japanese_

 ## Key Points

 - Native Blue/Green is now available **without CodeDeploy**